EU Whistleblowing Directive – Finland

 However, the system and its operations shall fulfil the requirements of the Whistleblowing Act, i.e. in addition to those requirements which are based on the laws of the other jurisdiction where the system has been set up.

-Next deadlines for Organizations
+• Next deadlines for Organisations

 Companies with 50–249 employees must introduce an internal channel that enables the anonymous reporting of misconduct by 17 December 2023.
 Companies with 250 or more employees must introduce such a channel within three months of the act passing.
 The obligation to set up the channel will also apply to certain smaller organisations in the financial sector.